CHC-Computations/Korpus-Dyskursu-Literaturoznawczego/README.md

 ## Access

-The corpus will soon be published in this GitHub repository as a set of .txt files.
+The corpus is published in this GitHub repository as a set of .txt files in two .zip files: [here](https://github.com/CHC-Computations/Korpus-Dyskursu-Literaturoznawczego/blob/main/KDL_txt_1_of_2.zip) and [here](https://github.com/CHC-Computations/Korpus-Dyskursu-Literaturoznawczego/blob/main/KDL_txt_2_of_2.zip).

 ### Metadata